|

 Us Department of the Interior.

-That same year, the National Trust for Historic Prservation named Mission San Miguel as one of
+That same year, the National Trust for Historic Preservation named Mission San Miguel as one of

-After several million dollars of earthquake repair and retrofitting, Phases One and Two,
+After million dollars of earthquake repair and retrofitting, The first phases of the

-of the restoration of the Mission are completed and the historic old Mission Convento, Gift Shop
+restoration of Mission San Miguel are now completed and the historic old Mission Convento, Museum,

-and Courtyard are now reopened to the public.
+Gift Shop and most importantly the Old Church are now reopened to the public.

 corporation, has been established to raise funds for this specific purpose.

-But there is still much to do restore this National Landmark Building.
+There is still much to do restore this National Landmark.

-Your donations will help us to restore the entire Mission.
+Your donations will help to restore the entire Mission Complex.

 |